HACKERALERT/Picocrypt/README.md

 [![Stargazers over time](https://starchart.cc/HACKERALERT/Picocrypt.svg)](https://starchart.cc/HACKERALERT/Picocrypt)

 # Contribution
-If you find a bug or security issue, please create an Issue.
-If you find a severe security issue (unlikely), please contact me privately <a href="https://evansu.cc/#contacts">here</a> to ensure that it's not exploited by a hacker.
-Issues and PRs are welcome as well.
+If you find a bug or have a feature request, please create an Issue.
+I'm open to collaborators, and all Issues and PRs are appreciated.
+If you find a security issue, please follow the instructions <a href="Security.md">here</a> to report it.

 # Donations
 If you find Picocrypt useful, consider supporting me on <a href="https://patreon.com/evansu">Patreon</a>.
 As I'm providing this software completely free of charge, I would love to have some supporters that will motivate me to continue my work on Picocrypt.